 Just as it happens in sports, motivation will determine how far you will go in your Spanish learning.
 Research shows that language students with a strong psychology and motivation will learn and remember the new language faster.

 if you have a low energy it’s very likely that you don’t see very much progress in your Spanish.
-However, there are ways to change this by being proactive and following some steps (during my 8-day free E-mail course, I show you a powerful way to increase your energy and build a stronger psychology).
+However, there are ways to change this by being proactive and following some steps (in my free ebook, I show you a powerful way to increase your energy and build a stronger psychology).

 2- Listening: Key number one for achieving fluency.